jli2011/USBautocopy/README.md

 ![Alt text](https://jiajieli.files.wordpress.com/2016/10/screenshot-from-2016-10-05-10_00_10.png)

-screenshot-from-2016-10-05-10_00_10If that option is not available, you can do the same thing by using the chmod command in terminal.
+If that option is not available, you can do the same thing by using the chmod command in terminal.
 First, cd to your file directory and execute the following command:

 chmod +x mediacopy.sh